Plínio Bezerra dos Santos Filho, Ph.D. · Recife, Brazil

 Twenty-two discoveries in EMML 2358 without precedent in any known edition of the Testamentum Domini

 When we began comparing EMML 2358 with the standard Syriac-based translation of Cooper and Maclean (1902), we expected divergences.
-What we did not expect was to find twenty-two features that do not appear in any other known version of the Testamentum Domini.
+Every manuscript tradition has them.
+What we did not expect was to find, in a 16th-century Ethiopian monastery manuscript, twenty-two features that do not appear in any other known version of the Testamentum Domini.
+Not in the Syriac.
+Not in the Arabic or Coptic derivatives.
+Not in the single surviving Greek fragment.
+Nowhere.

 The ordination prayer in the Lord’s own mouth

-In every other known version, ordination prayers are attributed to the gathered assembly.
-In EMML 2358, the Lord speaks the prayer Himself — in the first person, directly to the candidate.
+In every other known version of the Testamentum Domini, the prayers for ordaining bishops, priests, and deacons are attributed to the gathered assembly or to a presiding bishop.
+In EMML 2358, the Lord speaks the ordination prayer Himself — in the first person, directly to the candidate.
 I choose thee.
 I establish thee.
 I send thee.
-Unique to the Ethiopian tradition.
+This is unique to the Ethiopian tradition.

 The Fidelity Loop

-Across thirty-six folios, a single antiphonal formula — I am He that abideth — and I go not back — and My word faileth not — appears 502 times.
-The largest antiphonal repetition structure documented in any Ethiopian manuscript.
-Absent from the Syriac.
+Across thirty-six folios of EMML 2358, a single antiphonal formula — I am He that abideth — and I go not back — and My word faileth not — appears five hundred and two times.
+This is the largest antiphonal repetition structure documented in any Ethiopian manuscript.
+It is absent from the Syriac.
+It constitutes a complete musical-theological architecture embedded within the canonical legislation itself.

 ‘Christians’ named by the Lord Himself

-The risen Christ uses the word Christians to name His people directly.
-This usage appears nowhere in the Syriac transmission.
+In EMML 2358, the risen Christ uses the word Christians to name His people directly, within a dominical saying.
+This usage — the Lord naming His own people by the name the world gave them — appears nowhere in the Syriac transmission.

 The diaspora canon

-Folios 129–154 contain legislation for Christian communities scattered in foreign lands.
-Completely absent from the Syriac transmission.
+Folios 129–154 contain legislation for Christian communities scattered in foreign lands — a complete body of canonical law for the Church in exile.
+This section is the most theologically concentrated in the manuscript and the most completely absent from the Syriac transmission.

 The final word

-The last word of EMML 2358 is ዓሰሙ :: አሜን ♣ — sealed with the scribe's trefoil.
+The last word of EMML 2358 is ዓሰሙ :: አሜን ♣ — World without end — Amen — sealed with the scribe’s trefoil.
+The trefoil appears eight times in Folios 152–154, growing in frequency toward the close.
+Two consecutive trefoils appear at Column 4, line 2 of Folio 154 — unprecedented in Ethiopian manuscript tradition.
 The manuscript ends where theology begins: with love, and with the world.

 — Plínio Bezerra dos Santos Filho, Ph.D., Recife, Brazil, April 2026